 How to Make a Seared Ahi Tuna Salad

-Drizzle with ginger sesame dressing and toss gently.
+Drizzle with the ginger sesame dressing just before serving and enjoy immediately.

 Expert Tips for Success